Connecticut Rivers Council: Order of the Arrow

 Tschitani Lodge No. 10 is the Order of the Arrow lodge for the Connecticut Rivers Council.
 The name translates to "stronger one" in Lenape.
 Their totem is of two American Indians shooting arrows.
 The lodge was created with the merger of Sassacus and Eluwak in 1995.

 Before the merge, a joint meeting between the two lodges was held at Camp Tadma in the spring of 1995.
 In fall, a joint lodge conclave was held, hosted by Sassacus Lodge, at June Norcross Webster Scout Reservation in Ashford.
 On September 17, 1995, the membership voted on their by-laws, chose the name Tschitani for the new lodge, and a slate of officers were elected.
-An Official Charter was given to the Tschitani Lodge on January 1, 1996, and the first Lodge Chief was John Trainor.
+An Official Charter was given to the Tschitani Lodge on January 1, 1996.